-This little book titled "Summaries of Six Lankavatara Masters & Their Inherited Zen Lines" is not a profound study of Zen teachings in the Lankavatara Sutra, but a book that simply points out the core teachings of the path of cultivation of enlightenment and emancipation of the Zen lines that influenced by the teachings of the Lankavatara Sutra, for us, Buddhists, to follow.
+This little book titled "Summaries of The Lankavatara Sutra & Its Important Teachings" is not a profound study of Zen teachings in the Lankavatara Sutra, but a book that simply points out important teachings of this Sutra, for us, Buddhists, to follow in cultivation.
 Devout Buddhists should always remember that entering the state of mind of a Nirvana as the Buddha taught does not mean to renounce the world and to enter into a temple as a monk or nun, but it means to enter into practicing well-being exercises that are linked to established daily life patterns, makes our lives more peaceful.
-Devout Buddhists should always remember the goal of any Buddhist cultivator is to achieve self-enlightening, that is examining with one's own intelligence, and not depending upon another; enlightening or awakening of others, then achieve the final accomplishment, to go beyond the cycle of births and deaths, that is to reach the state of mind of a Nirvana right in this very life.
+Devout Buddhists should always remember the goal of any Buddhist cultivator is to achieve selfenlightening, that is examining with one's own intelligence, and not depending upon another; enlightening or awakening of others, then achieve the final accomplishment, to go beyond the cycle of births and deaths, that is to reach the state of mind of a Nirvana right in this very life.
 The journey from man to Buddha still demands continuous efforts with right understanding and practice.
-Presently even with so many books available on Buddhism, I venture to compose this booklet titled "Summaries of Six Lankavatara Masters & Their Inherited Zen Lines" in Vietnamese and English to spread basic things in Buddhism to all Vietnamese Buddhist followers, especially Buddhist beginners, hoping this little contribution will help Buddhists in different levels to understand on how to achieve and lead a life of peace, mindfulness and happiness.
+Presently even with so many books available on Buddhism, I venture to compose this booklet titled "Summaries of The Lankavatara Sutra & Its Important Teachings" in Vietnamese and English to spread basic things in Buddhism to all Vietnamese Buddhist followers, especially Buddhist beginners, hoping this little contribution will help Buddhists in different levels to understand on how to achieve and lead a life of peace, mindfulness and happiness.